AI/ML/Deep Learning Cheat Sheet

 The Vectorized Approach is a more efficient pattern for manipulating row entires by processing column data at one time instead of looping through each row and doing calculations and updates per row.

-The example below, calculates all the lag values for each column and then updates the whole column after the calculation.
+It calculates all the lag values for each column and then updates the whole column after the calculation.

 def add_lag_features(df, num_weeks):